Model Context Protocol (MCP)

 • Default port is 5002

-• Set the authentication method:
+• Choose the authentication mode under dbcode.ai.mcp.authorization:

-• None → no auth required
+• None → no authentication, for trusted local setups only

 2. Start the MCP Server